MyPureCloud/developer-center-blog/source/2023-05-02-proxy-introduction/index.md

 category: 6
 ---

 Greetings, everyone!
-In this blog, I'm going to introduce the new proxy configuration, which has been added to our [GO SDK] - (v96.0.0 & greater  https://developer.genesys.cloud/devapps/sdk/go), [CLI tool] (66.0.0 & greater  https://developer.genesys.cloud/devapps/cli/) and [CX as code] (v1.15.0 & greater https://developer.genesys.cloud/devapps/cx-as-code/).
-With this configuration applied, you can make SDK platform calls ,use CLI and CX-as-code  via a proxy server.
+In this blog, I'm going to introduce the new proxy configuration, which has been added to our [GO SDK (v96.0.0 & greater)](https://developer.genesys.cloud/devapps/sdk/go), [CLI tool (66.0.0 & greater)](https://developer.genesys.cloud/devapps/cli/) and [CX as code(v1.15.0 & greater)](https://developer.genesys.cloud/devapps/cx-as-code/).
+With this configuration applied, you can make SDK platform calls and use our CLI tool & CX-as-Code via a proxy server.

 ## Usage